 The self-employed are not covered by the state-funded social security system so you will need to organise private insurance plans for healthcare, life insurance and pension.

-For more information on taxation and social security, see the Expatica article Taxation and charges for the self-employed in Germany.
+For more information on taxation and social security, see the Expatica guide to freelance taxes in Germany.

 Invoices and paperwork